“The best local garages”

 Wear or failure of the brakes requires an urgent repair.
 Brake repairs are a common job and often include the replacement of parts.

-A damaged or snapped cambelt can cause problems with the car engine or head gasket if it’s not replaced quickly.
+A damaged or snapped cambelt will cause damage to the car engine if it’s not replaced.

-If a clutch is slipping or making an unusual noise, it needs to be repaired.
-A car clutch can be replaced or repaired depending on the cause of the issue.
+If a clutch is slipping or making an unusual noise, it needs to be replaced to avoid further damage to the engine.

 Car body repairs include replacing or fixing issues to the external body of the car.
 The cost will depend on the extent of the damage and any part replacements that are needed.